Research Activities

 Data Analysis

-CMS Collaboration, Measurement of the ttH and tH production rates in the H → bb decay channel with 138 fb^-1 of proton-proton collision data at √s = 13 TeV, CMS-PAS-HIG-19-011.
+CMS Collaboration, Measurement of the ttH and tH production rates in the H → bb decay channel with 138 fb-1 of proton-proton collision data at √s = 13 TeV, CMS-HIG-19-011, submitted to JHEP.

-CMS Collaboration, Inclusive and differential cross section measurements of ttbb production in the lepton+jets channel at √s = 13 TeV with the CMS detector, CMS-TOP-22-009, submitted to JHEP.
+CMS Collaboration, Inclusive and differential cross section measurements of ttbb production in the lepton+jets channel at √s = 13 TeV with the CMS detector, JHEP 05 (2024) 042.

 CMS Collaboration, Search for ttH production in the H → bb decay channel with leptonic tt decays in proton-proton collisions at √s = 13 TeV with the CMS detector, JHEP 03 (2019) 026, DOI: 10.1007/JHEP03(2019)026.